mantidproject/governance/governance.md

 The base membership of the WG will include:
 * An elected Chair.
 * An elected Secretary.
-The secretary can be a non voting member, in this regard, in the same way a guest.
+The secretary can be a non voting member, in this regard, in the same way as a guest.

 **Responsibilities of the WG Secretary.**

 * Calls regular meetings of the WG with agendas (if this is not done by the chair).
 * Writes meeting minutes with records of decisions made and brief high-level summary of discussions.
-Minutes should be comprehensible by other Mantid developers.
+Minutes shall be comprehensible by the primary relevant audience of the WG, for instance for the TWG other Mantid developers.

 **General Responsibilities of all members of the WGs.**

 * Communicate the facility’s interests and intentions to the WGs.
 * Communicate WG discussions and outcomes to their facility management.
 * Be open to discussion of topics and work towards solutions that foster commonality through consensus.
-* Be open to receive request from self-nominated guests and open to invite guests to join WG meetings, informing the WG chair ahead of meetings guests attend.
+* Be open to receive request from self-nominated guests and be open to invite guests to join WG meetings.
-* Attending the WG meetings regularly or sending a delegate where this is not possible.
+* Attend the WG meetings regularly or send a delegate where this is not possible.

 **General Responsibilities of each WG.**

-* Hold a public accessible list of its members, and optionally Individual Contributors.
+* Hold a up to date publicly accessible list of its members, and optionally Individual Contributors.
 * Hold recurrent meetings with publicly circulated agendas and meeting minutes with records of decisions made.

-**Operation common to all WGs.**

-* Each WG will meet on a regular cadance.
-* Each WG will elect a Chair from within the existing membership.
+* Will elect a Chair from within the existing membership.
 The position of Chair is for a fixed term appointment, reviewed annually by the WG.
-* Each WG will elect a Secretary that can be a person external to the WG.
+* Will elect a Secretary that can be a person external to the WG.
 The position of Secretary is for a fixed term appointment, reviewed annually by the WG.
-* Keep its membership list up to date.
-* Make agenda and minutes of WG meetings publicly accessible.
-* The WG can be contacted by anyone outside the Collaboration via a mailing list (where such exists, see individual WG sections), or by reaching out to the chair or other WG members on the membership lists.
+* The WG can be contacted by anyone outside the Collaboration via a mailing list (where such exists, see individual WG, or by reaching out to the chair or other WG members on the membership lists.

 Below is an example of how the frequency of WG meetings could be (as of Nov 2025, this is how these are run for the TWG).